Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: Introduction

 \section{Introduction}

 Four dimensional Maxwell theory is one of the fundamental theories, which describes dynamics of fields around electrically and magnetically charged objects.
 These objects interact with each other via the electric and magnetic fields generated by them.
 The physical phenomena obey four equations, known as Maxwell's equations.
-As the roles of the electric and magnetic fields are very similar, these equations are invariant under the interchange of two fields.
+As the roles of the electric and magnetic fields are very similar, these equations are invariant under the interchange of these two fields.
 Remarkably, the coupling constant changes to the inverse.
 This implies that the strong coupling theory is equivalent to the weak coupling theory.
 This structure is called $\mathcal{S}$-duality or self-duality.

-The inner product of the electric and magnetic fields are also invariant under the exchange of them.
+The inner product of the electric and magnetic fields is also invariant under the exchange of them.
 This term is well known as $\theta$-term and takes an integer topological value.
 By adding the $\theta$-term to the action, the theory enjoys the $ 2\pi $ periodicity of $\theta$.
 This structure is called $\mathcal{T}$-duality.
-In the presence of the monopole, an electric charge is induced from the $\theta$-term, and monopole becomes a dyon.
+In the presence of a monopole, an electric charge is induced from the $\theta$-term, and the monopole becomes a dyon.
 This is the famous Witten effect \cite{Witten:1979ey}.

 $\mathcal{S}$ and $\mathcal{T}$-dualities are generators of $\mathrm{SL}(2,\mathbb{Z})$-duality.
 The duality has been discovered in various theories, including not only Abelian gauge theories \cite{Witten:1995gf,Lozano:1995aq, Metlitski:2015yqa} but also non-Abelian Yang-Mills theories such as Seiberg-Witten theory \cite{Seiberg:1994rs,Seiberg:1994aj} and $\mathcal{N}=4$ super Yang-Mills theory \cite{Montonen:1977sn, Aharony:2013hda}.
 The existence of $\mathrm{SL}(2,\mathbb{Z})$-duality provides a powerful framework for classifying the topological structures and phases of the theory, and understanding the non-perturbative effects.